minhanh0501/chat_chit/README.md

 # chat_chit

-Welcome to the Barber App!
+Welcome to the Chat Chit App!
 This Flutter application allows users to chat with friends.

 ## Getting Started